-The Series 2013 Bonds, along with other series of bonds secured by Tax Revenues, are referred to herein as "Future Tax Secured Bonds."
+This Offering Circular of the New York City Transitional Finance Authority (the "Authority") sets forth information concerning the Authority in connection with the sale of the Authority's \$800,000,000 Future Tax Secured Tax-Exempt Subordinate Bonds, Fiscal 2013 Series I (the "Series 2013 I Bonds").
+The Series 2013 I Bonds will be issued as fixed rate bonds.
+The Series 2013 I Bonds, along with other series of bonds secured by Tax Revenues, are referred to herein as "Future Tax Secured Bonds."
 Future Tax Secured Bonds, together with all other series of bonds heretofore or hereafter issued under the Indenture (defined herein), are collectively referred to as the "Bonds."
-The Series 2013 Bonds will be issued as Parity Debt subordinate to Senior Debt Service and operating expenses of the Authority.
-The Series 2013 Bonds will be issued on a parity with the Authority's Recovery Obligations and other Subordinate Bonds issued on a parity with Recovery Obligations (together, "Parity Debt").
-Interest on and principal of the Series 2013 Bonds are payable solely from Tax Revenues.
+The Series 2013 I Bonds will be issued as Parity Debt subordinate to Senior Debt Service and operating expenses of the Authority.
+The Series 2013 I Bonds will be issued on a parity with the Authority's Recovery Obligations and other Subordinate Bonds issued on a parity with Recovery Obligations (together, "Parity Debt").
+Interest on and principal of the Series 2013 I Bonds are payable solely from Tax Revenues.